Join now & save up to 80% on medication

 What is Avandia (Rosiglitazone)?

-Avandia is a brand name of rosiglitazone and is prescribed to treat patients with type 2 diabetes.
-Follow your doctor’s advice on how you should take it.
+Avandia is a brand name of Rosiglitazone and is prescribed to treat patients with type 2 diabetes.
+Follow your doctor’s advice on how you should take Avandia.
 Do not change your dose or stop using this medication without a doctor’s permission.
 You will need to regularly monitor your levels of blood sugar as you take this medication.
 Do not use this medication together with insulin or it could increase the risk of developing severe heart problems.
 The drug should not be used to treat patients with type 1 diabetes.

 Also read: What is the Difference Between Avandia vs Metformin?